FallenAngel97/FallenAngel97/README.md

 Hi there!

-I'm developer from Ukraine, I enjoy writing in Ruby, JS and C#
+I'm a software architect from Ukraine, I am language-agnostic from programming perspective

+You can see my projects at:

 https://decodeapps.pp.ua